Consulting with an experienced immigration attorney is important if you are hoping to permanently live in the U.S.

 Do not underestimate the value of a good immigration attorney!

-In my experience, two out of three clients come to me with the hope that I can fix a mistake that either they or their previous lawyer made.
+Most clients come to me hoping I can fix a mistake that they already made.
+Sometimes, it’s a mistake that their previous lawyer made.
 Sometimes it is possible to correct the error; often, it is not.

 The cost in time and money to solve the problem is often high.
 For that reason, it is invaluable to obtain the advice of an experienced immigration attorney before proceeding.
 For example, if you reside in the U.S. temporarily on a J-1 visa, and you wish to stay in the country after completing your studies, seek advice from a qualified immigration attorney.